-Many Looked After Children are accommodated for a relatively short period but some remain looked after until they reach the age of majority.
-These care leavers may still remain in touch with children's social services and frequently receive a range of supportive intervention to enable them to move to independent living.
-LAC are cared for in a range of environments.
-More than 70% of LAC are cared for in foster placements.
-Other environments include settings such as residential homes or boarding schools, but also supported living environments.
-However, other placements including young offenders' institutions also form part of the network.
-Some Looked After Children may also be placed with their parents, despite being under the legal guardianship of the state as part of the plan to restore them to their family.
+Looked after children are cared for in a range of environments.
+More than 70% of them are cared for in foster placements.
+Other environments include institutional settings such as residential homes or boarding schools, but also supported living environments.
+However other placements including young offenders' institutions also form part of the network.
+Some looked after children may also be placed with their parents, despite being under the legal guardianship of the state.